November 2nd, 2020 | Angela Preston, SVP and Counsel, Corporate Ethics and Compliance, Sterling

 Violations of the Fair Credit Reporting Act (FCRA) can be costly, particularly when they take the form of class action lawsuits and may carry the extra wallop of attorneys’ fees and statutory damages.
 SHRM reported that companies have paid out over $174M in FCRA claims in the past decade.
 And while some regulations have eased up during the pandemic, the FCRA remains in full force and effect.

-The claims we’ve seen in the past year continue to focus on forms—particularly the precise language used in the candidate consent forms that are required to run a background check.
+The claims we’ve seen in the past year continue to focus on forms—particularly the precise language used in the candidate consent forms that are required to run a criminal background check.
 Required forms include both a standalone disclosure that a background check is being run, and a signed authorization from the candidate.